GPUOpen-Tools/gpu_performance_api/BUILD.md

 ##### Prerequisites
  * Install the Mesa common development package: sudo apt-get install mesa-common-dev
  * For 32-bit builds, install the multilib packages: sudo apt-get install gcc-multilib g++-multilib
- * In order to build the ROCm/HSA version of GPA, you will need all or part of the ROCm stack installed
-   * Follow the ROCm installation instructions to install either rocm-dkms or rocm-dev: https://rocm.github.io/ROCmInstall.html
-     * In addition, please make sure that the optional ROCm package "rocprofiler-dev" is installed:
-       * Ubuntu: sudo apt install rocprofiler-dev
-       * CentOS: sudo yum install rocprofiler-dev

 ##### Build Instructions
  * Execute "make" in the CMakeBuild/x64/debug to build the 64-bit debug version of GPA